George Green (mathematician): Cambridge

-Members of the Nottingham Subscription Library who knew Green repeatedly insisted that he obtain a proper University education.
-In particular, one of the library's most prestigious subscribers was Sir Edward Bromhead, with whom Green shared many correspondences; he insisted that Green go to Cambridge.
+Members of the Nottingham Subscription Library who knew Green repeatedly insisted that he obtain a proper university education.
+After they met, Green let Bromhead know of his dream of attending the University of Cambridge.
+With Bromhead's help, he fulfilled that wish, and matriculated at Cambridge in 1833, as an undergraduate at Gonville and Caius College, the same one Bromhead went to.
+He was particularly insecure about his lack of fluency in Greek and Latin, which were prerequisites, but it turned out not to be as hard for him to learn these as he had envisaged, as the degree of mastery required was not as high as he had expected.
+He won the first-year mathematical prize.
+After sitting in the Mathematical Tripos in January 1837, he became 4th Wrangler (the 4th highest scoring student in his graduating class, coming after James Joseph Sylvester who scored 2nd) and graduated with a BA in 1838.
+Another source of concern for Green was the existence of Jane and the children, as the university required students to remain celibate.
+But this was apparently not a problem because he and Jane were not formally married.

-In 1832, aged nearly forty, Green was admitted as an undergraduate at Gonville and Caius College, Cambridge.
-He was particularly insecure about his lack of knowledge of Greek and Latin, which were prerequisites, but it turned out not to be as hard for him to learn these as he had envisaged, as the degree of mastery required was not as high as he had expected.
-In the mathematics examinations, he won the first-year mathematical prize.
-He graduated with a BA in 1838 as a 4th Wrangler (the 4th highest scoring student in his graduating class, coming after James Joseph Sylvester who scored 2nd).
+At Cambridge, Green befriended Charles Babbage and John Hershel, two of the members of the Analytical Society whose aim was to promote the symbolic calculus that developed from the works of Gottfried Wilhelm Leibniz.
+They viewed it as superior to the method of 'fluxions' of Sir Isaac Newton, which was then in vogue in Britain.